 2.1.
 Study area

-Chongqing is a megacity located in the upper reach of the Yangtze River.
+Chongqing is a megacity located in the upper reach of the Yangtze River, China.
 The Yangtze River flows through this city, and its major tributary, the Jialing River, converges with it in the city center (Fig. 2).
 The urban area of Chongqing is primarily composed of hills and mountains and it is therefore characterized by significantly undulating terrains with elevations ranging from 170 meters to more than 400 meters.
 Chongqing is located in the subtropical monsoon climate zone.
-Summer periods normally last from May to September, which are featured by high temperatures and high humidities.
-On average, there can be more than 30 heatwave days with maximum air temperatures exceeding 35 °C in a year, mostly distributed in July and August.
+Summer periods normally last from May to September, which are featured by high temperatures and high humidity.
+On average, there can be more than 30 heatwave days with maximum air temperatures exceeding 35 °C in a year, mostly in July and August.
 In last decades, Chongqing has experienced a rapid process of urbanization with urban population surging from 6 million in 2000 to 10 million in 2020.
 With a huge influx of population, urban construction accelerates, and the built-up area expands fast.

 Fig. 2 Location of the study area.
 The image on the right shows the land cover pattern of the metropolitan area of Chongqing.
 The red lines along the rivers indicate river sections selected in this research.
 The blue ellipse shows the riverside area located in the Tongluo Mountain.